-D. Time Frame for Reporting Complaints
+Section 14.6.
+Time Frame for Reporting Harassment.

 The Village encourages prompt reporting of complaints so that rapid response and appropriate action may be taken.
 Thus, all complaints should be reported within six months of the alleged harassment.
+Delayed reporting of complaints will not, in and of itself, preclude the Village from taking remedial action.